 Boxing is cheering, taunting, chanting, whistling, screaming, clapping and leering at scantily clad round card girls against a backdrop of the periodic screams of winners at a blackjack table or the mindless and never ending sound of slot machines simultaneously providing hope and presenting odds that prevent that hope from ever being fulfilled.
 The ambience includes pretty blondes, voluptuous Latinas and beautiful black women dressed to the nines; guys with chains worth the price of a new car and clothes and hairstyles to match.
+Most casino goers now play online.
 Vanity, sycophants, conceit, nepotism, suck-ups are words that come to mind as I look over some of the occupants of ringside seats, but why not?
 Narcissism is an essential part of this thing.

 Still, I am taken back by a sport that makes halfhearted and token efforts to provide benefits for its combatants, provides a platform for the malfeasance of unqualified judges, celebrates out-of-shape referees who allow fights to last dangerously long, and tolerates writers who insult the intelligence of serious fans by trying to rationalize blatant conflicts of interest.
 I am especially nauseated by supposedly grown-up “journalists” who engage in cyber catfights, petty jealousies, and shameless sycophantic behavior, overlooking the fact that the boxers are the primary story and that journalists, most of whom are soulless, are there only because humble and accommodating boxers are happy to talk to them and allow them entry into their lives